vanus-labs/docs/user-manual/connectors/sink/http.md

 Create your config.json and secret.json, and mount them to specific paths to run the HTTP Sink using the following command.

->  docker run -v $(pwd)/secret.json:/vance/secret/secret.json -v $(pwd)/config.json:/vance/config/config.json -p 8080:8080 --rm vancehub/sink-http
+>  docker run -v $(pwd)/config.json:/vance/config/config.json -p 8080:8080 --rm vancehub/sink-http

 ### Verify the HTTP Sink